 Michael realised his passion was with surveying, so he went back to his surveying career while remaining employed by Fletcher Construction.
 He has been the Survey Manager since 2013 for both on the Waterview Tunnel Project and the Puhoi to Warkworth Project at a combined project value of $2.1b.

-Julia Glass, Land Development and Urban Design Stream Chair
+Campbell Burrows, Land Development and Urban Design Stream Chair

 Bruce Robinson, Positioning and Measurement Stream, Chair